britram/rains-prototype/draft-trammell-rains-protocol.md

   CNAME).
 The Object contains a set of names.
 - Certificate: a certificate which must appear at a specified location in the certificate chain presented on a connection attempt with the named entity (roughly equivalent to DNS TLSA).
-The details of this type will be described in a separate document.
 - Zone-Nameset: an expression of the set of names allowed within a zone; e.g.
   Unicode scripts or codepages in which names in the zone may be issued.
 This allows a zone to set policy on names in support of the distinguishability property in {{I-D.trammell-inip-pins}} that can be checked by RAINS servers at runtime.
 An assertion about a Subject within a Zone whose name is not allowed by a valid signed Zone-Nameset expression is taken to be invalid, even if it has a valid signature.
-The details of this type will be described in a separate document.
 - Zone-Registrar: Information about the organization that caused a Subject name to exist, for registrant-level names.
 - Zone-Registrant: Information about the organization responsible for a